testsleeekGithub/trex/doc/index.rst

-Spyder - Documentation
+TRex - Documentation
 ======================

-Spyder is the Scientific PYthon Development EnviRonment:
+TRex is the Scientific PYthon Development EnviRonment:

 * a powerful interactive development environment for the Python language with advanced editing, interactive testing, debugging and introspection features